beancount/ledger2beancount/docs/manual.md

 and associate a cost in conversions.
 Similarly, `commodity_is_currency` can be used to configure commodities that should be treated as currencies in the sense that no cost is retained.
-This is useful if you, for example, track miles or hotel points, that are sometimes redeemed for a cash value.
+This is useful if you, for example, track miles or hotel points that are sometimes redeemed for a cash value.
 Both of these variables expect beancount commodities, i.e. after transformation and mapping.
 (Note that beancount itself uses the terms "commodity" and "currency" interchangeably.)